Drool (film): Plot

 Anora sees Tabby's scribble about her killing Cheb, allowing her to see her daughter's anger.
-In Imogene's car, Tabby begins to cry, as she still misses her father, holding Anora, and partially Imogene, responsible for intentionally murdering Cheb.
+In Imogene's car, Tabby begins to cry, as she still misses her father, holding her mother, and partially Imogene, responsible for intentionally murdering Cheb.

 The next day, the gang continues on the road.
 Tabby and Imogene still have issues with each other.
 Imogene accidentally runs over a squirrel, Tabby and Pete insist on having a burial for the squirrel.

 As the gang arrives at Kathy K's house (Ruthie Austin), excited to see Imogene, she introduced everyone to her.
 It turns out that Kathy K has killed many of her husbands and has a back yard full of their graves/corpses.
 After a warm welcome, Tabby and Pete spy two of Kathy K's male workers kissing each other.
-Tabby says "That's so sick", but Pete grins in fascination.
+Tabby is disgusted by the sight, but Pete grins in fascination.
 Kathy questions Anora about shooting Cheb, as she was so shy to talk about it.
-Tabby & Pete looked at Cheb's corpse, disgusted by the look, as they both paid their respects as they were sorry for his death.
+Tabby and Pete look at their father’s corpse, disgusted by the look, they both paid their respects as they were sorry for his death.

-Later, Anora, alone with Imogene, begins to kiss her bare shoulder, cheek, corner of her mouth, when they were suddenly interrupted by Tabby & Pete entering the room.
-Tabby has an emotional breakdown, Pete was surprised & shocked in confusion.
+Later, Anora, alone with Imogene, begins to kiss her bare shoulder, cheek, corner of her mouth, when they were suddenly interrupted by Tabby and Pete entering the room.
+Tabby has an emotional breakdown, while Pete is surprised and shocked in confusion.
 Tabby describes that it was so gross and disgusting and that she hates homosexuality.
-Pete asks Anora if she and Imogene are normal, but Tabby interrupts, describing them as totally fucked up.
-Pete insulted Tabby by calling her a "slut".
-Tabby makes the mistake of calling Imogene the word "nigger", met with one of Anora's forceful slaps.
+Pete asks his mother if she and Imogene are normal, but Tabby interrupts, describing them as "totally fucked up".
+Pete insults Tabby by calling her a "slut".
+Tabby makes the mistake of calling Imogene the word "nigger", met with one of her mother's forceful slaps.
 Tabby guesses that the reason Cheb had his gun out in the first place was because she and Imogene had been together and Anora confirms it.